ashdavies/talks/2024/09/navigation-in-a-multiplatform-world/navigation-in-a-multiplatform-world.md

 # ↔

-^ More than just forward/backward navigation
+^ More than just horizontal navigation

 ^ More than just a history